llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

           translation to OpenMP.
         * The default DA in each group is not specified as a DA by OpenACC 3.0:
-            * As noted in the mappings below, Clacc does not translate `nomap`, which is merely a placeholder indicating no mapping attribute was determined.
+            * As noted in the mappings below, Clacc's translation sometimes discards `nomap`, which is then merely a placeholder indicating no mapping attribute was determined.
+However, Clacc sometimes translates it to suppress OpenMP's *imp* DAs, which do not always have the desired semantics.
             * As noted in the mappings below, in many cases, Clacc translates `shared` to OpenMP's `shared` clause.
               However, `omp distribute` and `omp simd` do not accept